 In the Plan period, BC Transit - and the transportation industry as a whole - will continue to be exposed to substantial cost volatility in several areas, many of which are outside the Corporation's direct control.
-(Financial risks are described in some detail on page 21.)
+(Financial risks are described in some detail on page 22.)

-Costs are expected to escalate for fuel, insurance, interest rates, fleet replacement and employee benefits.
+Costs are expected to escalate for fuel, insurance, fleet replacement and employee benefits.
 Maintenance costs will also rise as increasingly sophisticated vehicle technology contributes to costs trending higher.
 Strategies to address these risks are described in the Tables beginning on page 13.

 The expiration of a number of contracts also adds to financial risk.
-Transit's long-term fuel supply agreement expires on March 31, 2005, and current oil prices are extremely volatile.
-BC Transit will attempt to negotiate a new futures agreement within its budget provision by the spring of 2005.
+Transit's current fuel supply agreement expires on September 30, 2005, and current oil prices are extremely volatile.
+BC Transit will attempt to negotiate a new futures agreement within the revised budget provisions by the fall of 2005.
 Collective agreements for the Victoria Regional Transit System, comprising 30% of the Corporation's budget expire on March 31, 2006.
 The Request for Proposals process in the Municipal Systems is subject to competitive bidding and local market factors.
 Over the course of this Service Plan some 35 systems, representing a further 33% of the Corporation's budget, will be tendered.
 Rising cost pressures are expected as local economies and job markets improve during the next three years.